 Learn more about the importance of follow-up care.

 Watching for recurrence

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about your child’s health.
+Your child’s doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care.
-Follow-up MRI scans after surgery is often recommended to watch for signs of tumor recurrence or growth.
-However, testing recommendations depend on several factors, including the type of tumor originally diagnosed and the types of treatment given.
+Follow-up magnetic resonance imaging (MRI) scans after surgery are often recommended to watch for signs of tumor recurrence or growth.
+However, testing recommendations depend on several factors, including the type of tumor first diagnosed and the types of treatment given.